 Now there are many ways to make a bed head and I am in no way a professional so I do not claim this is the best or easiest way to make a bed head, but this is how I did it.
-I read a few articles on how to do it but in the end I simply used my head, figured it out and learnt a few things along the way.
+I read a few articles on how to do it but in the end, I simply used my head, figured it out and learned a few things along the way.

-This page contains affiliate links which could potentially earn me a commission (at no extra cost to you) if you click through and make a purchase.
+This page contains affiliate links that could potentially earn me a commission (at no extra cost to you) if you click through and make a purchase.
 Affiliate links are how I keep this blog running, thank you.